Basket Case (song): Impact and legacy

 In 2006, on Mike Davies and Zane Lowe's Lock Up Special on BBC Radio 1, the listeners voted "Basket Case" the Greatest Punk Song of All Time.
 In 2009, it was named the 33rd best hard rock song of all time by VH1.
 In 2021, Kerrang! ranked the song number three on their list of the 20 greatest Green Day songs, while it was ranked number 150 in Rolling Stones "500 Greatest Songs of All Time" that same year.
 In 2022, American Songwriter ranked "Basket Case" number two on their list of the 10 greatest Green Day songs.
+According to Loudwire, lyrics for the track were among the most-searched in the punk rock genre according to a study that examined Google searches from January 2019 through July 2023.
 In 2024, Forbes magazine ranked it number 36 in their list of "The 50 Best Songs of the 1990s".
 Hugh McIntyre noted that the song "somehow managed to blend the ferocity and fury of punk with top 40-ready hooks, making the angsty tune an unlikely, and rollicking, hit".